Bin-Ostrowski/pizza-hunt/README.md

 # Pizza Hunt

   ## Description
+  Full-stack MEAN app using RESTful API.
-  Full-stack MEAN Pizza Blog for pizza lovers to share and discuss topping combos.
+  Pizza Hunt is a blog for pizza lovers to share and discuss topping combos.

   ## Table of Content
   - [Description](#description)